LoyolaChicagoBooks/introcs-csharp/rst/libraryclass.rst

 This documentation also works inside a single program file.
 If you have a long program with lots of functions defined, this can also be helpful when calling one of your own functions.
-You can avoid jumping around to check on the signature and use of your functions.
+You can avoid jumping around to be reminded of the signature and use of your functions.

+.. _library-projects-in-monodevelop:

 Library Projects in MonoDevelop
 ----------------------------------------